 The data recorded on number of leaves at 60 DAS is presented in table 1 and figure 1.
 The mean performance of number of leaves at 60 DAS ranged from 18.40 to 25.20 with mean value of 21.54.
 The highest number of leaves at 60 DAS 25.20 was reported in T7 (Gibberellic Acid), followed by 23.20 in T9 (Boric Acid + Zinc Sulphate) and 22.33 in T3 (Copper Sulphate), while lowest number of leaves at 60 DAS 18.40 was reported in T0 (Control).
 Similar findings were reported by Bello (2015).

-Similar findings reported by, Kondo et al., (2018) investigated the effect of exogenous gibberellic acid application on growth and flowering in buckwheat.
+Similar findings reported by Kondo et al., (2018) investigated the effect of exogenous gibberellic acid application on growth and flowering in buckwheat.
 The study found that GA treatment significantly increased plant height and promoted earlier flowering, but did not specifically report effects on leaf number.
 Ma et al., (2018) explored the role of gibberellin biosynthesis genes in buckwheat growth and development.
 Although this study did not directly assess the effect of GA application on leaf number, it provided insights into the genetic regulation of growth processes in buckwheat, which may indirectly relate to leaf development.

 3.8 Capsule Length (cm)

-The data reported on capsule length is presented in table table 1 and figure 1.
+The data reported on capsule length is presented in table 1 and figure 1.
 The mean performance capsule length ranged from 9.85cm to 15.25cm with mean value of 12.57cm.
 The highest capsule length 15.25cm was reported in T7 (Gibberellic Acid), followed by 13.45 in T9 (Boric Acid + Zinc Sulphate) and 13.34 in T5 (Magnesium Chloride + Zinc Sulphate), while lowest capsule length 9.85 was reported in T0 (Control).

 3.9 Seed Yield per hectare